gabe-kai/TheVassalGame/README.md

 # TheVassalGame

-A persistent-world 4x RTS game inspired by Warcraft and Command & Conquer, with city simulation and tower defense elements.
+A Xianxia flavored persistent-world 4x RTS game inspired by Warcraft and Command & Conquer, with city simulation and tower defense elements.

 ## Project Overview